thalamicseg/thomas_new/README.md

 - python require.py

 ## Usage
-- use the stthomas wrapped provided (typically put this in ~/bin)
+- use the thomas_csh wrapper provided (typically put this in ~/bin)
   Usage: stthomas \<WMn MPRAGE file\> \<r\>
 	Note: the second argument if r would also segment the right side (default is left side)
+- For full usage of THOMAS, type python THOMAS.py -h
-- Example: python STTHOMAS.py -a v2 -p 4 -v --jointfusion --tempdir temp $1 ALL
+- Example: python THOMAS.py -a v2 -p 4 -v --jointfusion --tempdir temp $1 ALL
 	- tempdir is often useful in case something goes wrong, you can resume from previous attempts.
-Also has the prior to template warps. registered.nii.gz is the WMn MPRAGE to template nonlinear registration
+Delete this directory if you want to rerun the full segmentation or it will just use the warps from here.
 - jointfusion calls the original implementation of the [PICSL MALF algorithm](https://www.nitrc.org/projects/picsl_malf) instead of antsJointFusion.
 This was used in the publication.
 - swapdimlike.py - reorients an image to match the orientation of another
 - form_multiatlas.py - combines many independent labels together into a single atlas